mcsnup/alx-zero_day/README.md

-This is a read e file for ALX ZERO DAY
+edited: This is a read e file for ALX ZERO DAY